Distributed Multi-User Secret Sharing

 as in \eq{uperbound}.
 Otherwise, by \Lref{spe-con} and \eq{spe-fea} a DSSP does not exist.

-A certain class of DSSPs, called \emph{tight} DSSPs, defined as follows, is useful to derive lower bounds on the communication complexity and to construct communication-efficient DSSPs.
+A DSSP with minimum communication complexity $C$, defined in \eq{c}, is called a \emph{communication-optimal} DSSP.
+A certain class of DSSPs, called \emph{tight} DSSPs, defined below, is useful to derive lower bounds on the communication complexity and to construct communication-optimal DSSPs.
 This will be shown in \Lref{allone}.

-\begin{definition} We say a DSSP is a \emph{tight} DSSP (T-DSSP) if every user downloads exactly one $\Fq$-symbol from each node in its access set. \end{definition}
+\begin{definition} A DSSP is said to be a \emph{tight} DSSP (T-DSSP) if every user downloads exactly one $\Fq$-symbol from each node in its access set. \end{definition}

-Note that, for example, every S-DSSP, defined in Section \ref{sec:three}, is a T-DSSP.
+Note that, for example, every S-DSSP, defined in Section\,\ref{sec:three}, is a T-DSSP.